IRS Raises 401(k) Contribution Limits for 2023 by $2,000

 While the size of the increase to the 401(k) plan contribution limit is relatively modest, the boost signals an opportune time to consider adding a retirement savings program to your benefits menu if you don't already have one.

-Although the savings rate among Americans today is low — a little more than half of all workers (55 percent) participate in a workplace retirement plan, according to the Bureau of Labor Statistics’ National Compensation Survey for 2018, sparking 10 states to begin implementing state-sponsored retirement programs and more than a dozen others to introduce legislation — increases in contribution limits could lead to an increase in the need for a savings plan.
-However, more than half of the small-business owners recently surveyed by Paychex said they don’t offer a retirement plan, citing they didn’t see the benefit.
+Although the savings rate among Americans today is low — a little more than half of all workers (55 percent) participate in a workplace retirement plan, according to the Bureau of Labor Statistics’ National Compensation Survey for 2018, sparking nearly a dozen states to begin implementing state-sponsored retirement programs — increases in contribution limits could lead to an increase in the need for a savings plan.

 The benefits of establishing a retirement savings plan are both short and long term for a business and its employees.
 A 401(k) plan can attract and retain talent — similar to competitive salaries — plus enhance employees’ retirement-readiness, and deliver benefits such as tax savings for the business and elevated engagement by employees.